arkottke/pyrvt/docs/install.rst

 within the "Edit Options" group.
 Copy the text, and then paste it by click the right mouse button.

-Next, install or upgrade pyRVT:
+Now that the dependencies have been installed, install or upgrade pyRVT using
+pip:

 ::

   pip install --upgrade https://github.com/arkottke/pyrvt/archive/master.zip

+You should now have pyRVT completedly installed.
+Next, read about pyRVT usage_.